• Email Sign-up

 How We Work

-To protect the Adirondacks, the Council uses the best science, the law, and an understanding of political decision making to educate, inform, and motivate the public and those who make public policy.
-The Council is focused on using our knowledge of the political process, respect for diverse views, and fact-based advocacy to address the Adirondack Park’s 21st-century challenges and opportunities.
+The Adirondack Council uses the best science, the law, and an understanding of political decision-making to educate, inform, and motivate the public and those who make public policy to protect the Adirondack Park.
+We use our knowledge of the political process, respect for diverse views, and fact-based advocacy to address the Adirondack Park’s 21st-century challenges and opportunities.
 We work with many partners, promoting diversity and finding common ground on complex issues when possible.

 Learn More About Who We Are